-- With the Horde's defeat, the human race claims back the territory of Stormwind.
+- With the Horde's defeat, the human race claimed back the territory of Stormwind.

-- Nethergarde Keep is established to keep watch over the rift that still exists in the Black Morass.
+- Nethergarde Keep was established to keep watch over the rift that existed still in the Black Morass.

-- On Draenor, Ner'zhul, now back to his position, reformed what little Horde was left on the planet.
+- Ner'zhul, now back to his position, reformed what little Horde was left on the Draenor.

-- Having consumed Draenor into a harsh, barren land with their demonic practices, Ner'zhul resolves to open portals to new worlds for the orcs to conquer.
-But to do so, he requires three artifacts to be acquired from Azeroth.
+- Having exhausted Draenor's lifeblood and turned much of it into barren deserts with the fel, Ner'zhul was persistent on opening portals to new worlds for the orcs to conquer.
+But to do so, he required three artifacts that were located on Azeroth.

-- Ner'zhul re-opens the Dark Portal with the Skull of Gul'dan and sends forth some of his most elite followers, taking the human defenders by surprise and swiftly retrieving the three artifacts.
+- Ner'zhul re-opened the Dark Portal with the Skull of Gul'dan and sent forth some of his most elite followers, taking the human defenders by surprise and swiftly retrieving the three artifacts.

 - The expedition, known as the Sons of Lothar, was led by general Turalyon, and included Alleria Windrunner, Archmage Khadgar, Kurdran Wildhammer and Danath Trollbane.

-- With all their efforts, they managed to push the orcs as far as Hellfire Citadel.
+- The Sons of Lothar managed to push the orcs as far as Hellfire Citadel.
 However, their efforts were not enough to stop the ritual from commencing.

-- As Ner'zhul begins the ritual, he starts opening portals upon portals, until the point the influx of power starts tearing up the very fabric of Draenor.
+- As Ner'zhul began the ritual, he started opening portals upon portals, until the point the influx of power started tearing up the very fabric of Draenor.